3a1b2c3/SkippingStones/README.md

 ## TODOs:
 ### Things still missing or bad:
-* 3d ui is difficult to use, maybe add a slider.
-Make it easier to see which way it will fly
+* 3d ui is difficult to use, add a slider or better solution for dragging for mobile

+* Make it easier to see which way it will fly

 * Add sound effects and feedback when stone touches water, needs shadow to make movement visually more clear

-* Code cleanup and tests

 ### Later
 * I want to use the phone’s gyro sensor movement to determine start angle and maybe velocity

 * An AR version where you can use a real water surface to play rather than cg water

-* Add more input parameters to the simulation: velocity, spin and stone weight
+* Add more input parameters to the simulation: see above

 ## Credits: